Can’t see through your windows for moisture vapour?

 Condensation can be a real problem in period properties or those which are too well sealed up.
 That’s because buildings need to breathe and let moisture out as well as keeping the heat in, but you don’t want to let much heat out in order to achieve that.

 If you find yourself keeping your windows closed to keep your period property warm, but then having to clear up a puddle of water from the windowsill every morning, you’ll understand this issue all too well.

 It’s practically impossible to eradicate condensation entirely because cooking, showers and even breathing put moisture into the air.
-However, CosyGlazing can significantly reduce condensation.
-Our experience has been that if customers have very heavy condensation, CosyGlazing will reduce this to light condensation, and if they have light condensation, CosyGlazing will generally make it disappear completely.
+However, provided your condensation problems are caused by internally generated moisture, CosyGlazing can significantly reduce condensation.
+Our experience has been that if customers have very heavy condensation as a result of moisture created internally, then CosyGlazing can reduce this to light condensation, and if they have light condensation from internal moisture sources, CosyGlazing will generally make it disappear completely.

 There are three main causes of condensation

 If you have had cracked or broken putty (even with fine hair line cracks) for some time, rain will have been running down the glass and soaking into the putty, particularly along the lower edges of the glass, and this will have soaked into the window timbers and glazing bars.

 This moisture then creeps underneath the glass and comes out on the inside between the primary and secondary glazing, condensing on the inside of the glass and causing condensation to be trapped in the void.
 If the window timbers have already become saturated with water, then even if the windows are subsequently restored, moisture already in the wood will evaporate into the void and cause condensation.
 The only way to ascertain if the window timbers are saturated is to take readings with a moisture content detector.
 Perfect joinery-quality timber has a moisture content of around 12% and we have found that windows suffering from condensation can have moisture content as high as 30-40%.